brichards21/SMSDiscordSpam/index.md

 # Research Questions

-How can we better detect spam messages when the sender uses spoofing like this?
+-   How can we better detect spam messages when the sender uses spoofing like this?
 Can we quantify and characterize the texting behavior of a trusted source, thus creating a foundation for recognizing when a message breaks that behavior?

-What kind of cues can help us determine when a trusted source suddenly sends an suspicious, potentially harmful message?
+-   What kind of cues can help us determine when a trusted source suddenly sends an suspicious, potentially harmful message?

-Is there a way to define the irregularity of a message based on the past behaviors exhibited in a sender’s texting behavior?
+-   Is there a way to define the irregularity of a message based on the past behaviors exhibited in a sender’s texting behavior?

 # Discord Spam Case Study

-As a brief preliminary case study into spam detection in the presence of spoofing, I compiled my Discord direct messaging history being myself and my younger sister, including the suspicious spam message that her account had sent me back in June of 2022.
+As a brief preliminary case study into spam detection in the presence of spoofing, I compiled my Discord direct messaging history between myself and my younger sister, including the suspicious spam message that her account had sent me back in June of 2022.